Table of Contents

 • Model: InveoIndLed_HTTP_GET without keyboard or InveoIndLed_Keyboard_HTTP_GET with keyboard

-• Additional parameters: specify the connection parameters of the RFID reader connected via ethernet (IP address, port, username, and password) following the format below:
+• Additional parameters: specify connection parameters of the RFID reader connected via ethernet (IP address, port, username, and password) following the format below:

 {'server_ip': '192.168.2.11',